Mapping Scientific Literature with Large Language Models and Topic Modeling: Thematic Mapping of Engineering Abstracts

 \subsection{Primary Abstract Classification}

-The analysis began by constructing a high-level thematic map of PNAS engineering articles to provide a basis for further corpus exploration and an interpretable overview of major research areas.
-The subset of engineering-focused literature from 2005 to 2024 was analyzed using the previously described LLM-assisted method.
-The first of this two-phase approach involved the classification of 1,519 abstracts ($x_i \in X$) through an iterative pipeline of unsupervised K-means clustering, LLM-based topic generation, and reclassification (\hyperref[sec:app_A]{Appendix, Section A}).
-This framework produced a stable set of research topics ($S^*$), along with temporal trends and disciplinary structures that were not readily apparent from the journal’s existing classification scheme.

-The iterative procedure intially grouped abstracts into $k=7$ clusters through K-means via high-dimensional embeddings from OpenAI’s text-embedding-3-small model \cite{Ope24}.
-The clusters were then labeled and summarized by OpenAI’s GPT-4o mini LLM \cite{Ope241}.
-These generated titles ($T_j^t$) and descriptions ($D_j^t$) were finally used to reclassify the abstracts into relevant groups, with the LLM as a classifier.
-Abstracts belonging to clusters that failed to meet a reclassification agreement score of 60\% ($A_j^t\geq \tau=0.60$) were reprocessed in subsequent iterations.
-The entire procedure converged after $t=9$ iterations, at which point fewer than 10\% ($\delta=0.10$) of abstracts remained in the residual $k+1$ “Other” category.
-Only 16 of 63 (25\%) total cluster-topic pairs achieved sufficient agreement scores (\hyperref[fig:interim_topics]{Appendix, Fig. \ref{fig:interim_topics}}).
+The primary phase of the proposed two-stage approach involved the classification of 1,519 PNAS engineering abstracts ($x_i \in X$), resulting in a stable set of 16 research areas ($S^*$), along with temporal trends and topical structures that were not readily apparent from the journal's existing classification scheme.
+The iterative procedure initiated by clustering abstracts into $k=7$ using the \textit{text-embedding-3-small} embedding model. \textit{GPT-4o-mini} then generated titles ($T_j^t$) and descriptions ($D_j^t$) for each group, which were used in subsequent reclassification.
+Abstracts belonging to clusters that failed to meet an agreement score of 60\% were reprocessed in subsequent iterations.
+The entire procedure converged after $T=9$ iterations, when fewer than 10\% of abstracts remained in the fallback $k+1$ “Other” category.
+Consequently, 16 of 63 (25\%) total cluster-topic pairs achieved sufficient agreement scores (\hyperref[fig:interim_topics]{Appendix, Fig. \ref{fig:interim_topics}}).

-To ensure LLM reliability, each abstract was intermittently reclassified five times against the generated ($T_j^t$, $D_j^t$) topic set.
+To ensure LLM reliability, each abstract was intermittently reclassified five times against the generated topic set.
 A “3-out-of-5” confidence criterion was met by 96.2\% of abstracts, with over half receiving consistent labels across all five runs, indicating strong internal consistency in the topic assignment (\hyperref[fig:3of5_criteria]{Appendix, Fig. \ref{fig:3of5_criteria}}).
-The final, stable set of sixteen primary topics ($S^*$) captured 90.1\% of all abstracts – a result driven by the convergence criterion $\delta=0.10$, which effectively reduced the overuse of the “Other” category and promoted more meaningful topic consolidation.
+The final, stable set of 16 primary topics captured 90.1\% of all abstracts -- a result driven by the convergence criterion $\delta=0.10$, which effectively reduced the overuse of the “Other” category and promoted more meaningful topic consolidation.